isawangyx/tp/docs/UserGuide.md

 * The `BOOKING_ID` is shown when you list bookings.
 * Status must be exactly one of: `UPCOMING`, `COMPLETED`, `CANCELLED`.
+* Status is case-insensitive (e.g., upcoming and Completed are valid).

 Example:
 * `mark b/2 s/COMPLETED`